btholt/complete-intro-to-react-v5/README.md

 [See the course website here][v5].

 Before starting the course, please have [VSCode][vscode] or another code editor installed.
-Brian is using a font called [Dankmono][dankmono] in the course (not necessary to install -- just for those curious).
+Brian is using a font called [Dankmono][dankmono] (not necessary to install -- just for those curious), but [FiraCode][firacode] is another great option.
 This course was written for and recorded by [Frontend Masters][fem].
 The code here is licensed under the Apache 2.0 license and the [course notes][v4] are licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.

 <!-- as the [Complete Intro to React v5][course] and [Intermediate React][course-intermediate] courses.  -->